giantswarm/handbook/content/docs/dev-and-releng/devportal/_index.md

 While the search result first appears in a modal, the result can also be accessed on a full page that offers more functions.
 Go check it out!
 [Here is an example](https://devportal.giantswarm.io/search?query=hello-world).

+### Settings

+In the [settings](https://devportal.giantswarm.io/settings) section you can adjust some personal preferences, like picking the dark or light theme, or pinning the left sidebar (which is nice if you have a wide screen).

+One particular important settings page is the one named [feature flags](https://devportal.giantswarm.io/settings/feature-flags).
+Here you can enable some features we consider experimental or very niche.

 ### Templates

 Backstage offer a function called **Templates** which we don't make use of, yet.
 The idea is to create things (like, for example, a new software component) with a lot of guidance.
 However the term appears in the search result filters, so we wanted to explain it here.